 Interstitial Cystitis or Painful Bladder Syndrome - A syndrome characterized by urinary frequency, urgency, pain in the pelvis and/or bladder area, and often pain with intercourse.
 Symptoms vary from patient to patient and may overlap, making diagnosis difficult.
 In fact, IC is frequently misdiagnosed.

 Bladder Prolapse - This condition occurs when the loss of pelvic muscle support causes the bladder to drop within the pelvic area.
-This may result in symptoms of pelvic and lower back pressure, inability to completely empty bladder, slow voiding stream to complete obstruction and inability to urinate.
+This may result in symptoms of pelvic and lower back pressure, inability to completely empty the bladder, slow voiding stream to complete obstruction, and inability to urinate.

 Chronic Vaginal Pain - (Known clinically as Vulvodynia.)
-Many women complain of vaginal burning, stinging, irritation, rawness and/or stabbing pain in or around the vaginal area.
+Many women complain of vaginal burning, stinging, irritation, rawness, and/or stabbing pain in or around the vaginal area.
 These could be symptoms of a wide variety of disorders, among them Vaginismus usually caused by abnormal muscle tightening within the vagina, making vaginal penetration during intercourse almost unbearable.
-New research has provided new highly effective treatment for these conditions.
+New research has provided new highly effective treatments for these conditions.

 Vaginal Skin Disorders - Many women suffer from abnormality or degeneration of the vaginal tissue.
 These may range from simple thinning or thickening of tissues to the formation of lesions on the outside of the vagina.

-Lichen Sclerosus - Lichen sclerosus is a long-term problem of the skin.
+Lichen Sclerosus - Lichen sclerosis is a long-term problem of the skin.
 It mostly affects the genital and anal areas.
-Sometimes, lichen sclerosus appears on the upper body, breasts, and upper arms.
+Sometimes, lichen sclerosis appears on the upper body, breasts, and upper arms.
 For more information visit niams.nih.gov.

 There are different types of prolapse: